shorebirdtech/shorebird/README.md

 For more information, please refer to the documentation for each package.

-**❗️ Note: This project is under heavy development.
-Things will change frequently and none of the code is ready for production use.
-We will do our best to keep the documentation up-to-date.**

 ## Contributing

 If you're interested in contributing, please join us on